Bipshark/computahsecuhritu/README.md

 * __Possession/Control:__ Authorized possession/control.
 * __Authenticity:__ That the author of something really is that author.
 * __Utility:__ Usefulness.
 Example: Encrypting data and losing the decryption key.
 The data fulfills all of the above but is not useful!
+* Accessibility:__ How difficult the system is to access.
+(Example: GPG is hard to use, SSL is not)

-Trick to remember: P A U S M R C I A - Paus Mister CIA
+Trick to remember: P A U S A M R C I A - Pausa Mister CIA

 ![](http://dl.dropboxusercontent.com/u/2548996/Screenshots/Screen%20Shot%202016-03-14%20at%2020.09.16.png)